About the Department

 All volunteers must do is care for and improve the aesthetics on both sides of a one-mile section of a City street.
 The City places a sign at the beginning and end of the street to recognize the groups efforts.
 Volunteers may work on their street as needed with a minimum of four clean ups a year recommended.
 The City provides trash bags for debris removal and safety vests for volunteers to wear during the clean up.
 After the clean up is complete, crews are sent to collect the full trash bags.

-Due to the Mississippi River’s rising water levels, River Drive will be closed from 23rd Street to 55th Street effective immediately.
+Due to the Mississippi River’s rising water levels River Drive will be closed east of 25th Street effective immediately.
+Eastbound traffic will be routed to 34th Street and then to 4th Avenue via University Drive.
 Read on...